Codecademy/docs/content/numpy/concepts/math-methods/terms/hypot/hypot.md

 ---
 Title: '.hypot()'
-Description: 'Returns the hypotenuse of a right triangle, given the "legs".'
+Description: 'Returns the hypotenuse of a right triangle, given the legs.'

 Subjects:
   - 'Computer Science'